DETAILED ACTION

 Regarding claim 5, Nagata alone, or as modified discloses the aerator according to claim 4, wherein the first guide slopes are in smooth transition connection with the second guide slopes by connecting surfaces (Examiner’s Annotated Figure 1), and the connecting surfaces are pressed against circumferential inner walls of the through slots (Figure 20).

-Regarding claim 7, Nagata alone or as modified discloses the aerator according to claim 1, wherein the convex lip comprises at least two limiting bodies uniformly distributed on a circumferential outer wall of the inner container (The threading includes more than two notches).
+Regarding claim 7, Nagata alone or as modified discloses the aerator according to claim 1, wherein the convex lip comprises at least two limiting bodies uniformly distributed on a circumferential outer wall of the inner container (Figure 21, The convex lip includes threads 408 on an outer surface of the lip; As modified, the threads would be on an outer surface of the container through the integral configuration).

-Regarding claim 8, Nagata alone or as modified discloses the aerator according to claim 1, wherein each of the water inlet end and the water outlet end of the inner container is provided with the convex lip (Each end is provided with threading).
+Regarding claim 8, Nagata alone or as modified discloses the aerator according to claim 1, wherein each of the water inlet end and the water outlet end of the inner container is provided with the convex lip (As best understood, the inlet end also includes a convex lip 401).

-Regarding claim 9, Nagata alone or as modified discloses the aerator according to claim 1, wherein the inner container comprises a water inlet body (32) and a water outlet body (28C) coaxial with the water inlet body (Figure 20), the water inlet body is detachably connected to the water outlet body (The elements are detachable by nature), and an outer wall of each of the water inlet body and the water outlet body is provided with the convex lip (Each of the outer walls is provided with threading).
+Regarding claim 9, Nagata alone or as modified discloses the aerator according to claim 1, wherein an outer wall of each of the water inlet body and the water outlet body is provided with the convex lip (As best under stood, the inlet end also includes a convex lip 401).

 Regarding claim 10, Nagata alone or as modified discloses the aerator according to claim 8, wherein a gap is formed between at least one of the convex lips and one of the end surfaces in the axial direction of the tubular shell (Examiner’s Annotated Figure 1).